 - Use the EPIC Smartphrase ".bmcobprenatallabs" to pull most recent labs into problem list under "supervision of pregnancy" at BMC - Patients with positive carrier or genetic screening should be referred to Genetics for consultation.
-Call 617-414-7292 to schedule or contact Philip Conner, Genetic Counselor, via EPIC flag. - For +TB screening: Put Screening for Tuberculosis on the problem list.
-Use the smart phrase .bmcobtbrisk.
-(HYPERLINK TO TB PROTOCOL)
+Call 617-414-7292 to schedule or contact Philip Conner, Genetic Counselor, via EPIC flag. - For +TB screening: Add to problem list, add TB testing and CXR results if indicated